836541/shadowcloak/README.md

 choosen directory.
 (if False): the software will run just one time. if --registry = True, --loop is set to False.
-LOOP RUNS MUST HAVE THE OUTPUT.TXT FILE AS -directory ARGUMENT
+LOOP RUNS MUST HAVE THE OUTPUT FILE AS -directory ARGUMENT

 [-e/--extension]:
 (extensions.txt) Input here a file where the extensions you want to protect are written.
-The syntax of the file is a sequences of extensions followed by commas (including the last extension of the sequence) Example is a txt file with: extension 1, extension2 ... extension x ,
-.pdf, .mp4 , .docx,
+Example:

+.pdf

+.docx

+.mp3

 The tool has a standard extension txt file (using WannaCry whitelist) which you can use or observe the syntax to create your own.

 --------------------------------